UI-Research/r4ds-exercises/docs/03-data-visualization.md

 Run `ggplot(data = mpg)`.
 What do you see?

-We have a blank plot, since we have only constructed the initial plot object without any aesthetics.
+The initial `ggplot()` call creates a a blank plot without any aesthetics.

 ```r